Last Modified: April 10, 2013

-The number of turns may also vary.
-The coil at left has 9 turns, is 1 inch inside diameter, and wound with #14 Thermalese®(enameled) wire.
+Shunt CoilThe coil needs to be ≈1 uH, but the actual value may be between .5 uH and 1.5 uH depending on the actual input impedance of the antenna in question.
+The coil at left is 1 inch in diameter, has 9 turns, and wound with #14 Thermalese® (enameled) wire.
 The one on the right is 7 turns, and .75 inches in diameter.
-The requisite number of turns, depends on the quality of the antenna, the mounting location and style, and the amount of ground losses present.
+The number of coil turns and spacing required (inductive reactance), depends on the quality of the antenna, the mounting location and style, and the amount of ground losses present.
+But for best results, the finished coil should be between .75 to 1.25 inches ID.

-The following adjustment procedure assumes you have a properly wound RF choke(s) on the motor leads, and the reed switch leads if used.
+ChokeThe following adjustment procedure assumes you have a properly wound RF choke(s) on the motor leads (right photo), and the reed switch leads if used.
 The choke(s) must be mounted as close to the base of the antenna as possible, and not inside the vehicle!
-Here's why.
+Remember, any wiring before the choke is part of the antenna, and will radiate.

-An improperly wound and/or installed choke, will affect the input impedance of the antenna.
+An improperly wound and/or installed choke, will also affect the input impedance of the antenna.
 To circumvent this possibility, the choke and control wires to the antenna should be removed before any measurements are made.

 Once the coil adjustment is completed, if reattaching the control wires and choke, changes the input impedance, no matter how small the change is, the choke is inadequate!
 For more information on winding the requisite choke, read the Antenna Controller, and the How To Wind A Choke articles.

-If you do the following coil adjustment procedure correctly, you will be rewarded with a relatively low SWR (< 1.6:1) at any resonant point the antenna (80 through 10) can be tuned to.
+SWR BeforeSWR AfterIf you do the following coil adjustment procedure correctly, you will be rewarded with a relatively low SWR (< 1.6:1) at any resonant point the antenna (80 through 10) can be tuned to.
 The coil will not need further adjustment unless you change the antenna's length, add a cap hat, or perhaps relocate the antenna.

 The photos show the readout of a screwdriver antenna, on 40 meters, without any matching, and after the shunt coil was installed and adjusted (left and right respectively).
 Results on 80 meters will be similar.